The Making of a Teaching Artist

 We couldn’t have come this far without the generous support and encouragement of the The Birkhofer Family, The Dana Foundation, The Dan Paul Foundation, and the Seth Sprague Educational and Charitable Foundation, as well as the following government agencies: National Endowment for the Arts, New York State Council on the Arts, and New York City Department of Cultural Affairs.

 The Teaching Artist Project pedagogy has been shaped by a multitude of people and we want to honor the many voices that have made this program what it is over the years.
-Thanks to former TAP Facilitators Michele Kotler, Lisa Ascalon, Renée Watson, Ellen Hagan, T. Scott Lilly, Heidi Miller, Amanda Torres, and Andre Ignacio Dimapilis; Artistic Directors Patti Chilsen and Karla Robinson; Program Assistants Autumn Tilson and Amanda Newman; and our current TAP Staff: Adriana Guzmán, Javan Howard, and Katie Rainey.
+Thanks to former TAP Facilitators Michele Kotler, Lisa Ascalon, Renée Watson, Ellen Hagan, T. Scott Lilly, Heidi Miller, Amanda Torres, and Andre Ignacio Dimapilis; Artistic Directors Patti Chilsen and Karla Robinson; Director Katie Rainey; Program Assistants Autumn Tilson and Amanda Newman; and our current TAP Co-Directors: Adriana Guzmán, Dale Novella Anderson-Lee, and Javan Howard.

-The Teaching Artist Project website was designed by Director of the Teaching Artist Project, Katie Rainey.
+The Teaching Artist Project website was designed by former Director of the Teaching Artist Project, Katie Rainey.